 The Bachelor of Philosophy (Honours) is a four-year program with honours as an integral part of its structure.

-The University offers graduates a diverse range of exciting opportunities for postgraduate study by coursework and research.
+Postgraduate qualifications are fast becoming an expectation of graduates internationally.
+The University offers a diverse range of exciting opportunities for postgraduate study by coursework and research.